-- Thaw all tubes on ice and mix well before use. - Prepare Program 2\Repair/RT on the thermocycler (set the lid at 90°C) and pre-heat it to 37°C:
+- Thaw all tubes on ice and mix well before use. - Spin down the plate with barcoded oligo-dT to ensure that the pellet is at the bottom of the wells. - Prepare Program 2\Repair/RT on the thermocycler (set the lid at 90°C) and pre-heat it to 37°C: